micmejia/bible-dump/NKJV/Judges/Judg 18.md

 And six hundred men of the family of the Danites went from there, from Zorah and Eshtaol, armed with weapons of war.

 ###### 12
 Then they went up and encamped in Kirjath Jearim in Judah.
-(Therefore they call that place Mahaneh Dan[^c] to this day.
+(Therefore they call that place Mahaneh Dan to this day.
 There _it is,_ west of Kirjath Jearim.)

 ###### 13
 And they passed from there to the mountains of Ephraim, and came to the house of Micah.